bd2kccd/causal-rest-api/README.md

 In the following sections, we'll demonstrate the API usage with examples using the API server that is running on PSC (Pittsburgh Super Computing) bridges.

 This API requires user to be authenticated.
 Before using this API, the user will need to go to [Causal-Web App](https://ccd1.vm.bridges.psc.edu/ccd/) and create an account.
 After that, the username and password can be used to authenticate against the REST API via **HTTP Basic Auth**.
 In basic auth, the user provides the username and password, which the HTTP client concatenates (username + ":" + password), and base64 encodes it.
 This encoded string is then sent using a `Authorization` header on each request.
-For instance:
+For instance user `demouser` whose password is `123`.

 ````
-Authorization: Basic emh5MTk6MTIzNDU2
+Authorization: Basic ZGVtb3VzZXI6MTIz
 ````

 Since this API is developed with Jersey, which supports [WADL](https://en.wikipedia.org/wiki/Web_Application_Description_Language).
 So you can view the generated WADL by going to `https://ccd1.vm.bridges.psc.edu/ccd-api/application.wadl?detail=true` and see all resource available in the application.
 And below are some examples.